yannvon/higgs-boson/README.md

 We performed multiple data analysis steps, like a five number summary, computing correlations, and more.
 These steps were useful to decide on data cleaning options.
 You can find all our conclusions in the commented note book: `notebooks/data_analysis.ipynb`

+> Note: All notebooks should be run from inside the /notebooks subdirectory, as otherwise the relative paths to the helper functions and dataset will be wrong.

 ### Step 4:  Data Cleaning

 As we realized at Step 3 that the data can be split into 3 different datasets by the jet_num column, we had to adapt the provided methods that load the data and perform the predictions.
 To simplify the process, we grouped them in `split.py`.
 Some other methods for standardization for example are included in the `helpers.py` file as they were provided in the labs.